vovgou/loxodon-framework/Installation.md

     #Install loxodon-framework
     openupm add com.vovgou.loxodon-framework

-### Install via Packages/manifest.json
+### Install via Packages/manifest.json (recommended)

 Modify the Packages/manifest.json file in your project, add the third-party repository "package.openupm.com"'s configuration and add "com.vovgou.loxodon-framework" in the "dependencies" node.

+The framework and all plugins have also been published to the npm repository.
+Users can install them using the npm repository at [https://registry.npmjs.org/](https://registry.npmjs.org/).You only need to change the URL in the configuration below from 'https://package.openupm.com' to 'https://registry.npmjs.org/'.

-Installing the framework in this way does not require nodejs and openm-cli.
+**Installing the framework in this way does not require nodejs and openm-cli.**

     {
       "dependencies": {